ast-grep/ast-grep.github.io/website/reference/cli/run.md

 - **auto**:   Print heading for terminal tty but not for piped output
 - **always**: Always print heading regardless of output type
 - **never**:  Never print heading regardless of output type

+### `--tracing <LEVEL>`

+Show tracing information for file/rule discovery and scanning.

+This flag helps user to inspect ast-grep's internal filtering of files and rules. tracing will output how many and why files and rules are scanned and skipped. tracing information outputs to stderr and does not affect the result of the search.

+[default: nothing]

+Possible values:
+- **nothing**: Do not show any tracing information
+- **summary**: Show summary about how many files are scanned and skipped

 ## Context Options